kyma-project/kyma/docs/kyma/03-02-testing.md

 kyma test run
 ```

->**WARNING:** The kubeconfig file downloaded from UI does not grant enough privileges to run a test using Kyma CLI.
-You should instead use the kubeconfig from the cloud provider.
+>**WARNING:** The `kubeconfig` file downloaded from UI does not grant enough privileges to run a test using Kyma CLI.
+Instead, use the `kubeconfig` file from the cloud provider.

 Internally, the ClusterTestSuite resource is defined.
 It fetches all TestDefinitions and executes them.

 ### Run tests manually
-To run tests manually, you can pass the desired test names to Kyma CLI.
-To list all the deployed TestDefinition:
+To run tests manually, you can pass test names to Kyma CLI explicitly.
+To list all the deployed TestDefinition sets, run:

 ```bash
 kyma test definitions